<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 What pool type fits me best?

-When it comes to which pool type might be a good fit for you, here's what we've found in a nutshell:
+When it comes to which pool type might be a good fit for you, here’s the simplest way to think about it:

 Want to compare the pool types in more depth?